Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 > Our results show that firm-wide remote work caused the collaboration network of workers to become more static and siloed, with fewer bridges between disparate parts.
 Furthermore, there was a decrease in synchronous communication and an increase in asynchronous communication.
 Together, these effects may make it harder for employees to acquire and share new information across the network.

-A 2020 study by *Atlassian* aptly titled „[Reworking Work](https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/2020/10/reworking-work_atlassian-and-papergiant.pdf)“ arrived at similar conclusions.
+A 2020 study by *Atlassian* aptly titled “[Reworking Work](https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/2020/10/reworking-work_atlassian-and-papergiant.pdf)” arrived at similar conclusions.

 - Meetings in a distributed environment became more formalized and structured. **Unstructured, free-floating communication almost vanished completely** and with it the exchange of topics, information, and ideas not tied to the work at hand.
 - The collaboration in teams got better up thanks to this formalized approach but suffered across team or department borders.
 - **Individual workers fear their work might become invisible** and thus their careers may suffer without the ability to show off projects or network with higher-ups and peers.
 (This problem is especially pronounced for new higher of young workers.)
-- **„work time“ in a distributed and remote team tends to fracture even with workers located within the same timezone**, country of even city.
+- **“work time” in a distributed and remote team tends to fracture even with workers located within the same timezone**, country of even city.
 Housework, children, private tasks and even hobbies tend to collide with the time allocated to work — without impacting productivity but availability.

 ![](/img/wiki/remote-timetable.png)